dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Server exception handling

 In addition to the exception handling logic in your app, the [server implementation](xref:fundamentals/servers/index) can handle some exceptions.
 If the server catches an exception before response headers are sent, the server sends a *500 - Internal Server Error* response without a response body.
 If the server catches an exception after response headers are sent, the server closes the connection.
 Requests that aren't handled by your app are handled by the server.
-Any exception that occurs is handled by the server's exception handling.
-Any configured custom error pages or exception handling middleware or filters don't affect this behavior.
+Any exception that occurs when the server is handling the request is handled by the server's exception handling.
+The app's custom error pages, exception handling middleware, and filters don't affect this behavior.

 ## Startup exception handling